aaronrai24/DollarDiscordBot/markdown/patch_notes.md

 - Added logger for when a song starts playing to help debugging songs getting 'queued' but not playing.
 - Fixes to auto channel creation, now Dollar will lock the JOIN HERE voice channel until the user has joined their created channel rather than simply locking the channel for 5 seconds.
 - Fix to !load, now queries will be done in YouTubeMusic rather than just YouTube to give better chances of just music playing and not music videos.
-- Additional fix to !load, now removes old CSV files uploaded once playlist has been loaded to prevent multiple CSVs being present on Dollar's drive.
+- Fix to !load, now removes old CSV files uploaded once playlist has been loaded to prevent multiple CSVs being present on Dollar's drive.
+- Fix to !load, if used when a CSV does not exist, user will be warned to upload a file first and the use !load, subsequent warning logger also thrown into discord.log